 - Fluid-structure interactions.

-Assistant professor in Wind Energy at the Faculty of Aerospace Engineering at Delft University of Technology
+Associate professor in Wind Energy at the Faculty of Aerospace Engineering at Delft University of Technology

 PhD in Physics, Université libre de Bruxelles